 The MDNR concluded that these concerns can be mitigated by following these voluntary wake boat best practices:

-Please read the full MDNR Fisheries Division Report 37 to learn more about the effects of wake boats on aquatic habitat and what you can do to protect our lakes and streams for future generations.
+To learn more about the effects of wake boats on aquatic habitat and what you can do to protect Hutchins Lake, visit the Hutchins Lake Wake Boat Best Practices page.

 The Handbook of Michigan Boating Laws and Responsibilities is the official boating handbook developed for the Michigan Department of Natural Resources.
 The handbook introduces you to Michigan laws governing boating and provides general information about safe vessel operation.